chaport/chaport-wordpress/readme.txt

 ### Wordpress.org plugins directory.

-In your Wordpress site admin panel navigate to \"Plugins -> Add New\" and type \"chaport\" into the search box.
+In your Wordpress site admin panel navigate to "Plugins -> Add New" and type "chaport" into the search box.
 Chaport Live Chat plugin should be available as a first search result.
-Click \"Install Now\" button.
+Click "Install Now" button.

 ### Manual install